jsr6720/jsr6720.github.io/README.md

 # Inspiration

 Sites that inspire me for both their content and design.
 It's not that these sites are better than the rest, but that when I first started on restarting my writing these were the ones I thought of first.
+1000% Bonus points for the inclusion of a `feed.xml`.

 <https://martinfowler.com>